juzailmlwork/jaseci/docs/docs/jac-scale/README.md

 #### Method B: Build, Push, and Deploy (Production)

-To Build your application as a Docker container and deploy it you can run
+To Build your application as a Docker image and deploy it kubernetes you can run

 ```bash
 jac scale app.jac -b
 ```
+For this method to work you need to have a
+1. Dockerfile
+2. Dockerhub account
+3. `DOCKER_USERNAME` and `DOCKER_PASSWORD` set in `.env`

 **Access your application:**